Behaviorist teaching methods have proven most successful in areas where there is a “correct” response or easily memorized material.

 Methodological behaviorism began as a reaction against the introspective psychology that dominated the late-19th and early-20th centuries.
 Introspective psychologists such as Wilhelm Wundt maintained that the study of consciousness was the primary object of psychology.
 Their methodology was primarily introspective, relying heavily on first-person reports of sensations and the constituents of immediate experiences.
 Behaviorists such as J. B. Watson and B. F. Skinner rejected introspectionist methods as being subjective and unquantifiable.
 Instead, they focused on objectively observable, quantifiable events and behavior.
 They argued that since it is not possible to observe objectively or to quantify what occurs in the mind, scientific theories should take into account only observable indicators such as stimulus-response sequences.
 According to Skinner (1976, 23), “The mentalistic problem can be avoided by going directly to the prior physical causes while bypassing intermediate feelings or states of mind.
 The quickest way to do this is to … consider only those facts which can be objectively observed in the behavior of one person in its relation to his [or her] prior environmental history.”
 Radical behaviorists such as Skinner also made the ontological claim that facts about mental states are reducible to facts about behavioral dispositions.

 Behaviorists such as Watson and Skinner construe knowledge as a repertoire of behaviors.
 Skinner argues that it is not the case that we use knowledge to guide our action; rather, “knowledge is action, or at least rules for action” (152).
 It is a set of passive, largely mechanical responses to environmental stimuli.
-So, for instance, the behaviorist would argue that to say that that someone knows Shakespeare is to say that they have a certain behavioral repertoire with respect to Shakespeare (152).
+So, for instance, the behaviorist would argue that to say that someone knows Shakespeare is to say that they have a certain behavioral repertoire with respect to Shakespeare (152).
 Knowledge that is not actively expressed in behavior can be explained as behavioral capacities.
 For example, “I know a bluebird when I see one” can be seen as effectively equivalent to “I have the capacity to identify a bluebird although I am not now doing so” (154).
 If knowledge is construed as a repertoire of behaviors, someone can be said to understand something if they possess the appropriate repertoire.
 No mention of cognitive processes is necessary (156–57).

 From a behaviorist perspective, the transmission of information from teacher to learner is essentially the transmission of the response appropriate to a certain stimulus.
 Thus, the point of education is to present the student with the appropriate repertoire of behavioral responses to specific stimuli and to reinforce those responses through an effective reinforcement schedule (161).
 An effective reinforcement schedule requires consistent repetition of the material; small, progressive sequences of tasks; and continuous positive reinforcement.
 Without positive reinforcement, learned responses will quickly become extinct.
 This is because learners will continue to modify their behavior until they receive some positive reinforcement.